centaurlabs/centaur-recipes/audio_to_video/README.md

 </video>

 ## Summary
-The code snippet in the notebook can be used to create a video with the supplied audio file.
+The code snippet in the notebook can be used to create a video using the supplied audio file.
 A still background image may be optionally provided.
-You may combine this recipe with the [audio_to_mel_spectrogram](../audio_to_mel_spectrogram) recipe to create a video with the audio over an image of the audio's mell spectrogram.
+You may combine this recipe with the [audio_to_mel_spectrogram](../audio_to_mel_spectrogram) recipe to create a video with the audio over an image of the audio's mel spectrogram.
 Most audio, video, and image file formats are supported.

 ### Installation
 No special installation steps required.
 Follow the virtual environment setup on